Skip to main content Skip to footer

 It could also be that the probability of the risk occurring is minimal or the negative impact is minor.
 For items in this “Low” risk category, a business might have an ongoing strategy to accept the risk.

-With risk acceptance, it’s vital to monitor the risk carefully for any changes to impact or likelihood of occurrence.
-You may also want to keep weighing the risk against your risk appetite and assess whether carrying the burden of risk continues to be the best move.
+With risk acceptance, it’s vital to monitor the risk carefully for any changes that may impact its impact or likelihood of occurrence.
+You may also want to keep weighing the risk against your risk appetite and assess whether continuing to carry the burden of risk remains the best move.

 We’ve identified different types of risks and discussed several mitigation strategies.
 Now, it’s time to put the above into action and see how you can mitigate risks.